[Better Sex Products Review] For Play Couples’ Chocolate

 But how does the Tech Ring stack up as a cock ring?

 When I first published this review, I said that I couldn’t see why the product wasn’t silicone.
-However, I’ve since spoken again to a member of the team and it turns out there’s a great reason for this!
+However, I’ve since spoken to a member of the team and it turns out there’s a great reason for this!

 FirmTech Tech Ring smart cock ring